 - PSI Arkansas Workers’ Compensation Adjuster Content Outline

-Each attempt of the exam costs $40 and will be paid when you make your reservation.
+Each attempt at the exam costs $40 and will be paid when you make your reservation.

 A total score of 70% or more is required to pass this test.
 For more information on the scoring of the exam, we will quote the PSI Arkansas Insurance Department Licensure Candidate Information Bulletin:

-You may register to take your exams and find more information on the PSI Arkansas Insurance page or by calling (833) 518-7458.
+Note: You can register to take your exams — as well as find out more information — on the PSI Arkansas Insurance page or by calling PSI at (833) 518-7458.

 After the review is complete, you will receive an email from the state regarding the status of your license.

 You’ve done the work, put in the time and effort, and now hold the key to your own success!
 We’re proud of you.
 Take five minutes and celebrate.

 What Kind of Insurance Adjuster Will You Be?